Chris Smith (defensive end): Seattle Sea Dragons

 Smith signed with the Seattle Sea Dragons of the XFL on March 9, 2023.

 Personal life

-On September 11, 2019, Petara Cordero, Smith's girlfriend and the mother of one of his three children, was killed after being struck by a passing car after exiting Smith's car, which had become disabled after hitting a median.
+On September 11, 2019, Petara Cordero, Smith's girlfriend and the mother of one of his children was killed after being struck by a passing car after exiting Smith's car, which had become disabled after hitting a median.

+Death

+Smith died on April 17, 2023, at the age of 31.
+The cause is still unknown.